ericman314/UnitMath/README.md

 ## License

-Unitmath is released under the Apache-2.0 license.
+UnitMath is released under the Apache-2.0 license.